 Desperate to escape conflict and poverty, thousands of migrants and refugees attempt the perilous journey to Europe each year, with many crossing the Mediterranean Sea from North Africa in rubber dinghies and wooden boats.In the wake of the decommissioning of Mare Nostrum, a search and rescue operation run by Italy, the humanitarian organization Médecins Sans Frontières (MSF), launched their own vessel, named the Bourbon Argos, to find those stranded at sea and save those in trouble on one of the deadliest routes to Europe.On board the vessel, refugees and migrants are provided with medical aid, food, and shelter, then brought safely to Italian shores.
 Having survived life in Libya, ruthless treatment by smugglers, and horrific conditions aboard flimsy boats, once aboard the Bourbon Argos they face yet more uncertainty as they approach Europe.VICE News teamed up with MSF to document these missions in the Mediterranean.
 In this extra scene, we speak with rescued refugees and migrants, where they describe the situation in Libya before embarking on one of the deadliest routes to Europe.Watch "Surviving One of the Deadliest Routes to Europe: Refugees at Sea"Read "Migrants Keep Coming — And Dying — as EU Deportation Deal With Turkey Takes Effect"

-VICE News teamed up with MSF to document these missions in the Mediterranean.
-In this extra scene, we speak with rescued refugees and migrants, where they describe the situation in Libya before embarking on one of the deadliest routes to Europe.
+VICE News teamed up with MSF, also known as Doctors Without Borders, to document its search and rescue missions in the Mediterranean.
+In this extra scene, we speak with rescued refugees and migrants about the desperate situation they fled in Libya.